neuromorph/better-osd/README.md

 The translation files go in the 'po' directory.
 Please submit a pull request when ready.
 Thanks in advance!

 ## What's New (recent first)
+- New Profiles tab to create/manage settings profiles.
+Multiple profiles can be saved, imported, exported etc. Then on, just select a profile as Active profile to apply to OSDs.
+Also, new background effect - Dynamic Blur.
 - New background effects!
 Also, show/hide components based on OSD type
 - Preferences moved to Adwaita ui, code updated to prepare for translations
 - New clock OSD to show current date/time and option to set OSD font in settings